 The IFCA will manage operational activity and capture, record, evaluate and disseminate intelligence that is compatible with partner organisations.
 It is engaged in joint working with partner organisations.

-Working to the National Intelligence Model and participating actively through Tasking and Coordination Groups (TCGs) During 2017/2018 Officers have been actively engaged in the joint fisheries intelligence gathering project, collating, assessing and exchanging intelligence in accordance with NIM principles.
-This work progressed to active participation in the TCG process including joint TCGs with MMO officers.
+Working to the National Intelligence Model (NIM) and participating actively through Tasking and Coordination Groups (TCGs).
+Throughout 2018/2019 Officers have been actively engaged in the joint fisheries intelligence gathering project, collating, assessing and exchanging intelligence in accordance with NIM principles.
+This involved active participation in the TCG process including joint TCGs with MMO officers.